-In addition to the apparent challenges faced when access to investment is not readily available, this gap also means fewer Black and Latinx people are involved in designing and offering financial products.
+In addition to the apparent challenges faced when access to investment is not readily available, this gap also means fewer Black and Latino people are involved in designing and offering financial products.
 Lack of representation isn’t just a symptom of the wealth gap; it also causes it.

 Black families especially have faced the compounding effects of decades of exclusionary policies and programs contributing to the racial wealth gap.
-A study by the Selig Center for Economic Growth explains the wealth gap for Black communities finding that money circulates only one time in the Black community, six times in the Latinx community, and nine times in the Asian community.
+A study by the Selig Center for Economic Growth explains the wealth gap for Black communities finding that money circulates only one time in the Black community, six times in the Latino community, and nine times in the Asian community.
 White communities have virtually unlimited money circulation.

 This cyclical impediment means its exceedingly difficult for minority groups to save and invest money and protect themselves against financial risks.
 They aren’t given the tools to do so by traditional banking institutions.
 Traditional banks do not often design products and services for people hoping to break out of this cycle.